 A successful event is only possible with thorough preparation.
 That is why event managers put a lot of time and effort into the planning and conception phase.
 The event itself can be considered the fruit of their labor.

 A degree in Business Administration can qualify you to work in the field of event management and, for sporting events in particular, Sports Management is also an option.
-However, there are also opportunities for a lateral entry from various disciplines.
-Since business administration knowledge is of great benefit in many areas of activity, lateral entrants can acquire the corresponding knowledge through in-service training.
+However, there are also opportunities for a lateral entry from various other disciplines.
+Since business administration knowledge is of great benefit in many areas of activity, lateral entrants are often given the chance to acquire the corresponding knowledge through in-service training.

-It would be a benefit for you to gain some practical experience during your studies through internships or part-time jobs for students.
-Working in various areas will allow you to get to know different event formats.
+It would be beneficial for you to gain some practical experience during your studies through internships or part-time jobs for students.
+Working in various areas will also allow you to get to know different event formats.
 In addition, you can experience typical event management procedures and practice dealing with stress.